 - Finally (and hopefully reviewer will never have to answer yes to any of these questions): Does the paper raise any ethical concerns?
 Any suspicion of plagiarism (text or experiments), duplicated or tampered images, unethical animal experiments, or "dual use of research interest"?

-Feedback: We welcome the opinion of the authors and their feedback on our review policy.
-If you have any idea on how to improve this procedure, please contact us at email@example.com
+Feedback: We welcome the opinion of the authors, researchers, and readers and their feedback on our review policy.
+If you have any idea to improve this procedure, please contact us at firstname.lastname@example.org